ssvlabs/ssv/monitoring/README.md

 ### Health Check

 Even if Prometheus is not configured, the `/health` end-point can simply be polled by a simple HTTP client as a health check. \
-In case the node is healthy it returns an HTTP Code `200` with empty response:
+In case the node is healthy it returns an HTTP Code `200` with an empty response:
 ```shell
 $ curl http://localhost:15000/health
 ```

-If the node is not healthy, the corresponding errors will be returned with HTTP Code `500`:
+If the node is not healthy, the corresponding errors will be returned with HTTP a Code of `500`:
 ```shell
 $ curl http://localhost:15000/health
 {"errors": ["could not sync eth1 events"]}